March 5, 2026

 • Wear glasses to protect the eyes during windy conditions.

-• Sport a cap with a bill or a wide-brim hat to help shield the eyes.
+• Wear a cap with a bill or a wide-brim hat to help shield the eyes.

-While wearing sunglasses and hats can help prevent ocular irritation and dry eyes, it can also reduce exposure to UV light, which has its own negative effects on the eyes and skin.
+Sunglasses and hats can help prevent ocular irritation and dry eyes – and also reduce your eyes’ exposure to UV light, which has its own negative effects on the eyes and skin.

-This post was written by Jessica Pasley, an information officer for Vanderbilt University Medical Center.
+This post was written by Jessica Pasley, a media relations officer with Vanderbilt Health.